WilliamJohnsonJr/cd0037-API-Development-and-Documentation-project/README.md

 All of my code updates are in the `backend` directory and `backend/README.md` README.
 Please see the backened README for API documentation.

 Minor edits were made to the frontend code in `frontend`.
-Notably, `frontend/package.json`'s `serve` script was updated to run with the `node --openssl-legacy-provider` flag due to out-of-date dependencies in the starter project provided by Udacity.
+Notably, `frontend/package.json`'s `start` script was updated to run with the `node --openssl-legacy-provider` flag due to out-of-date dependencies in the starter project provided by Udacity.
 I'd love to fix the dependencies I just didn't have time.
 Don't ever do that in production - it's a shortcut.

 Below this line is the original README for the project, made by Udacity.
 ------------------------------------------------